The UCSC CIDER Drone Pilot Training Program

 Step 3: Write a cover letter

-Please ensure that your letter is no longer than one page and addresses the following points:
+Please ensure that your letter is no longer than one page (250 words) and addresses the following points:

 - Motivation: Describe your motivation to participate in this drone education program.